fmcwradar/Microwave_Imaging/README.md

 ## Imaging with VNA

 To compute an image based on a set of s-parameter measurements it is necessary that you have a folder with the corresponding `.s2p` touchstone files.
+A separate touchstone file is required for every antenna position.
+The name of the file indicates the measurement number, e.g. `0.s2p`, `1.s2p`, `2.s2p` and so on.

 ## Imaging with FMCW Radar